bioinfo-pf-curie/mpiBWA/README.md

 Release 1.0 from 29/11/2017

 Add a new branch called Experimental.
+Warning: This is experimental work do not use in production.

 Rationnal:

-The master and FULLMPI branch are made for full reproducibility and accuracy but they reach the Amdah'ls law point.
+The master and FULLMPI branch are made for full reproducibility (independant to the number of jobs) and accuracy but they reach the Amdah'ls law point.
-Indeed the locking file RMA implementation introduce a bottle neck we are not able to overcome.
+Indeed the locking file RMA implementation (the serialization when computing offsets) introduces a bottle neck we are not able to overcome with this technics.

 This is why we have implemented a new algorithm.
-With the same idea in mind than from the previous version master jobs are responsible for chuncking the data the way bwa-mem does.
-But instead of doing it linearly on the fastq now they do it independently.
-We introduce communication for adjusting the offets.
+Now a lot more master jobs are responsible for chuncking the data the way bwa-mem does.
+But instead of doing it linearly on the fastq now they do it independently and in parallel.
+With a little inter communication they adjust the chunks offets and size.
+This method removes the serialization bottle neck.

-This method removes the previous bottle neck.
-We obtain the full reproducibility with a better efficiency and scalability.
+As in the master and FULLMPI we obtain the full reproducibility with a better efficiency and scalability.

 When testing this branch make sure the total number of jobs you take is (master jobs) * 8.
 8 is the number of aligner threads used by bwa-mem.